cdoorenweerd/PyCOIStats/README.md

 - Calculate all minimum distances to the nearest neighbor (Dmin_NN) [TO DO]

 - the Jupyter Notebook 'graphs.ipynb' contains scripts to interactively generate ('barcode gap') violin plots and output them for publication.

+- `SpideR_haploaccum.R` R script that plots haplotype accumulation curves and calculates Chao2 estimates of the total number of haplotypes.
+Based on the SpideR package (http://spider.r-forge.r-project.org/SpiderWebSite/spider.html)

 # Example workflow